 And, yes, believe it or not, even a few crumbs from dinner can make the kitchen counters seem cluttered and dirty.

-Take two extra minutes each night to wipe your kitchen counters to instantly make your kitchen seem cleaner and decluttered.
+Take two extra minutes each night to wipe your kitchen counters to instantly make your kitchen seem cleaner and decluttered. *You can also check out this post for FREE Printable Kitchen Cleaning Checklists to hang on your fridge!

 13. Have a “Junk Drawer”.